Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Introduction

 \section{Introduction}

-Inclusive production of quarkonia in hadron-hadron and lepton-hadron collisions is a potential rich source of information on the hadron structure.
-As such, it has been thoroughly studied both experimentally and theoretically (see ~\cite{Kramer:2001hh,Brambilla:2004wf,Lansberg:2006dh,Brambilla:2010cs,Andronic:2015wma,Lansberg:2019adr} for reviews).
+Inclusive\footnote{also referred to as inelastic} production of quarkonia in hadron-hadron and lepton-hadron collisions is a potential rich source of information on the hadron structure.
+As such, it has been thoroughly studied both experimentally and theoretically (see ~\cite{Lansberg:2019adr,Andronic:2015wma,Brambilla:2010cs,Lansberg:2006dh, Brambilla:2004wf,Kramer:2001hh} for reviews).
 Yet, the mechanisms underlying their inclusive production {are} still not an object of consensus within the community.
-This in turn does not comfort one to employ cross-section measurements to extract information on the gluon structure of the proton.
+This in turn does not {encourage} one to employ cross-section measurements to extract information on the gluon structure of the proton.

-In a recent study~\cite{Flore:2020jau}, we have however shown that the large-$P_T$ inclusive $\jpsi$ photoproduction data can be accounted for by the Colour-Singlet Model {(CSM)}~\cite{Chang:1979nn,Berger:1980ni,Baier:1983va}, \ie~the leading-$v$ contribution of {Non-Relativistic QCD (NRQCD)~\cite{Bodwin:1994jh}}.
+In a recent study~\cite{Flore:2020jau,Flore:2021rlc}, we have however shown that the large-$P_T$ inclusive $\jpsi$ photoproduction data can be accounted for by the Colour-Singlet Model {(CSM)}~\cite{Chang:1979nn,Berger:1980ni,Baier:1983va}, \ie~the leading-$v$ contribution of {Non-Relativistic QCD (NRQCD)~\cite{Bodwin:1994jh}}.
 In the photoproduction limit, a quasi on-shell photon hits and breaks a proton to produce the $\jpsi$ {usually along} with at least a recoiling hard parton.
 This limit has been studied in detail at HERA~\cite{Aid:1996dn,Breitweg:1997we,Chekanov:2002at,Adloff:2002ex,Chekanov:2009ad,Aaron:2010gz,Abramowicz:2012dh} to decipher the quarkonium-production mechanisms and then to probe the gluon content of the proton (see \eg~\cite{Jung:1992uj}).
 As expected, photoproduction indeed seems to be more easily understandable than hadroproduction~\cite{Lansberg:2019adr}\footnote{At high energies, the hadronic content of the photon can be ``resolved'' during the collisions.
-Resolved-photon -- proton collisions are very similar to those for hadroproduction and are interesting of their own.
+Resolved-photon -- proton collisions are very similar to those for hadroproduction and are interesting on their own.
 We will however disregard them in the present discussion and they can be avoided by a simple kinematical cut on low elasticity values, $z$.
 Along the same lines, exclusive or diffractive contributions can be also avoided by cutting $z$ close to unity.}.
-It is also believed that quarkonium production in lepton-proton collisions could be used to measure Transverse Momentum Dependent gluon distributions (see \eg~\cite{Bacchetta:2018ivt,DAlesio:2019qpk,Kishore:2019fzb,Boer:2020bbd}).
+It is also believed that quarkonium production in lepton-proton collisions could be used to measure Transverse Momentum Dependent gluon distributions (see \eg~\cite{Chapon:2020heu,Boer:2020bbd,Kishore:2019fzb,DAlesio:2019qpk,Bacchetta:2018ivt}).

 Owing to the presence of an electromagnetic coupling, photoproduction cross sections are smaller than hadroproduction ones which calls for large luminosities to obtain large enough quarkonium data sets.
 As such, the $P_T$ reach of $J/\psi$ HERA data is limited to barely 10 GeV, there is quasi no data on $\psi'$ and none on the $\Upsilon$.